 Project Development Manager, Ajax Building Corporation

 John Irvin is Project Development Manager with Ajax Building Corporation, for a region which includes North and Central Florida, as well as South East Georgia.
-In the 10 years that Mr. Irvin has held this position with Ajax, the company has been selected to build high profile construction projects which include, but are not limited to: Duval County Public Schools, University of North Florida, University of Florida, Florida State College at Jacksonville, Baker County Sheriff’s Office, City of Daytona Beach, Volusia County Council, College of Coastal Georgia, and Brevard Community College.
-Mr. Irvin graduated from Florida A&M University in 1987 with a Bachelor of Science degree in Construction Engineering and he is a Certified Building Contractor in the State of Florida.
+In the ten years John has held this position with Ajax, the company has been selected to build high profile construction projects which include, but are not limited to: Duval County Public Schools, University of North Florida, University of Florida, Florida State College at Jacksonville, Baker County Sheriff’s Office, City of Daytona Beach, Volusia County Council, College of Coastal Georgia, and Brevard Community College.
+John graduated from Florida A&M University in 1987 with a Bachelor of Science degree in Construction Engineering and he is a Certified Building Contractor in the State of Florida.
 He is also a graduate of the Northeast Florida Regional Council-Regional Leadership Academy and Leadership St. Petersburg.
 John has been a resident of Jacksonville since 1998, upon moving here from St. Petersburg, where he was born and raised.
 He has been a member of the UNF Carpenter Library Dean’s Leadership Council since 2009.

 CEO, Analytics Partners

 Lisa Davis has over 10 years of IT, and Business analytics experience specializing in Data Warehousing, Business Intelligence and Analytic Capabilities.
 She has in-depth knowledge and hands-on experience in implementing, integrating and deploying business intelligence software in a variety of environments.
-In the last 5 years, she has served as a member of numerous internal consulting groups with Fortune 100 companies in the healthcare and financial industries.
+In the last five years, she has served as a member of numerous internal consulting groups with Fortune 100 companies in the healthcare and financial industries.
 She works closely with new and existing clients to determine their individual business intelligence needs and maps those needs to a technological solution.
 Lisa then guides her clients through a business intelligence project life cycle making sure all the required components to a successful deployment are in place.
 She uses her experience in the subject areas of needs assessment and recommendation, systems analysis & design, implementation, project management, testing, deployment, documentation, curriculum development and training to facilitate these activities.
 Lisa has been a member of the UNF Carpenter Library Dean’s Leadership Council since 2014.

 Phyllis Andruszkiewicz is passionate about the Thomas G. Carpenter Library and its Dean’s Leadership Council (DLC).
 Ten years ago she became the inaugural Director of Development for the library and was asked to form the first DLC through partnerships with our business community.
 She remains honored and excited many of the original members have continued to support and grow the mission of the Thomas G. Carpenter Library, and is thrilled to be included among their ranks - as she feels this group is vital to the University, its students, and faculty.
 Phyllis has over a decade-long professional experience in development for the non-profit industry and spent multiple decades prior in sales, banking and human resources.
 She currently participates in several membership groups in town and enjoys meeting and greeting new faces and bringing education, programming and events to uplift people and organizations throughout Northeast Florida.
 Phyllis has been a member of the UNF Carpenter Library Dean’s Leadership Council since 2017.